 Using SCP Command

-SCP command also provides estimated time and connection speed for transferring file.
-You can achieve this by using
+SCP command also provides estimated time and connection speed for transferring the file.
+You can achieve this by using the

 The output should look like:

-Copy files to the remote system from a local system using SCP command.
+3. Copy files from a local system to the remote system using SCP command.

 You can copy files to the remote system from a local system using the following command.